bradleypick/BC-motor-vehicle-incidents/README.md

 ### Reproduction using Docker

 Asssociated with this project is a docker image that contains all software/packages
 necessary to reproduce the results.
-If you have docker installed and have this repository cloned, you can run the following command to run the analysis from beginning to end (you will need only change the local path `<local-path-to-project-repository>` to point to the location of the project repo on your local machine):
+If you have docker installed and have `git clone`d this repository, you can run the following command to run the analysis from beginning to end (you will need only change the local path `<local-path-to-project-repository>` to point to the location of the project repo on your local machine):